AST SpaceMobile, Inc. Announce - GuruFocus.com

-AST SpaceMobile, Inc. (NASDAQ: ASTS) (the “Company” or “AST SpaceMobile”) announced today the launch of a public offering of $65,000,000 of its Class A common stock, par value $0.0001 per share (the “Class A Common Stock”).
-The Company will grant the underwriter a 30-day option to purchase up to an additional $9,750,000 of shares of Class A Common Stock at the public offering price, less the underwriting discounts and commissions, solely to cover over-allotments, if any.
+AST SpaceMobile, Inc. (NASDAQ: ASTS) (the “Company” or “AST SpaceMobile”) announced today the pricing of its previously announced public offering of its Class A common stock, par value $0.0001 per share (the “Class A Common Stock”).
+The Company has agreed to sell 13,636,364 shares of Class A Common Stock at a price to the public of $5.50 per share.
+The Company has granted the underwriter a 30-day option to purchase up to an additional 2,045,454 shares of Class A Common Stock at the public offering price, less the underwriting discounts and commissions, solely to cover over-allotments, if any.
+The gross proceeds to the Company from the offering, before deducting underwriting discounts, commissions and other offering expenses, will be approximately $75.0 million ($86.25 million if the underwriter exercises its option to purchase additional shares in full).
 The Company intends to use the net proceeds of the offering for general corporate purposes.

+The offering is expected to close on December 2, 2022, subject to the satisfaction of customary closing conditions.

 B. Riley Securities is acting as sole book-running manager and underwriter for the offering.